Ericeira Portugal Travel Guide

 A brief stop in Ericeira still provides a focused experience.

 Morning: Arrive, check in, explore Ericeira's historic center and Praia dos Pescadores.
-Lunch: Fresh grilled fish.
+Lunch: Fresh barbecued fish.
 Afternoon: Surf lesson or relax on Praia do in portugal Sul.
 Evening: Sunset views, seafood dinner, local nightlife.

 Arrive, settle in.
 Spend the afternoon exploring Ericeira town, including the historic center, The beach calleds Pescadores, and the Capela de Nossa Senhora da Boa Viagem.